 I use Chrome as a secondary browser.
 Despite of its privacy compromises, it's got a robust security and stability.

-To minimize its privacy problems I use the following add-ons to make it a bit better:
+To minimize its privacy problems I use the following add-ons:

-• Also, you better replace the search engine to: DuckDuckGo.
+• Also, consider replacing the search engine to: DuckDuckGo.

 Powerful, and lightweight extension to block ads and malicious scripts.